mike-lischke/antlr4-c3/readme.md

 # Getting Started
 With this knowledge we can now look at a simple code example that shows how to use the engine.
 For further details check the unit tests for this node module (under the test/ folder).

+> Since this library is made for ANTLR4 based parser, it requires the same [typescript runtime](https://github.com/tunnelvisionlabs/antlr4ts) as your parser (namely antlr4s).
+You have to make sure you can actually parse input before continuing with antlr4-c3.

 ```typescript
 let inputStream = new ANTLRInputStream("var c = a + b()");
 let lexer = new ExprLexer(inputStream);